clakeb/custom-business-locations/readme.txt

 1. Custom Google map display with custom notices, hours of operation, and contact information.

 == Changelog ==

+= 1.1.1 =
+* Minor bug fix with phone numbers not being displayed

 = 1.1 =
 * Many speed fixes (Javascript was drastically simplified)